 At work there’s a lot to get done.
 Most of us spend our days checking off items on our to do list and moving onto the next urgent task.
 It’s difficult to make time to take a step back and reflect on the way we work as individuals, and the thought of gathering the whole team together to reflect might feel impossible, even unnecessary.
+It might also feel like an unnecessary duplication of work if you already have a leadership development programme or a performance management system in place.

 “Without reflection, there is no learning”